-H2 d) Number of students in line c who were awarded any financial aid H2 e) Number of students in line d who were awarded any need-based scholarship or grant aid H2 f) Number of students in line d who were awarded any need-based self-help aid H2 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid H2 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) H2 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 j) The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 k) Average need-based scholarship and grant award of , those in line e H2 I) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f H2 m) Average need-based loan (excluding PLUS loans, unsubsidized loans, and private alternative loans) of 1 those in line \mathbf{f} who were awarded a need-based loan
+-1\ A North and A students in Englands who were accorded and 1 H2 a) Number of students in line c who were awarded any financial aid H2 e) Number of students in line d who were awarded any need-based scholarship or grant aid H2 f) Number of students in line d who were awarded any need-based self-help aid H2 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid H2 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) H2 i) On average, the percentage of need that was met of ľ students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 i) The average financial aid package of those in line d. , Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 Average need-based scholarship and grant award of k) those in line e H2 I) Average need-based self-help award (excluding PLUS ľ loans, unsubsidized loans, and private alternative loans) of those in line f H2 m) n) Average need-based loan (excluding PLUS loans, '' unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan